 One For Your Sub headings

-Don’t settle for the first place you look either, shop around and use the web to find typefaces that set the right tone and don’t be afraid to use font pairing sites and services such as Adobe Typekit, Type Wolf and Type Genius.
-If you take time to play around and experiment, you will be rewarded with a clean and consistent blog post, magazine article, website, birthday invitation, flyer or just whatever project your working on that could use some great typography.
+Don’t settle for the first place you look either, shop around and use the web to find typefaces that set the right tone and don’t be afraid to use font pairing sites and services such as Adobe Fonts, Type Wolf and Type Genius.
+If you take time to play around and experiment, you will be rewarded with a clean and consistent blog post, magazine article, website, birthday invitation, flyer or just whatever project you’re working on.
 Like anything, the more you practice, the easier it will be and the better you will become at choosing the right type for your work.

-To find out more about Typography and studying Digital Design, click here.
+To find out more about studying Digital Design, click here